This page is divided into the following topics:

 Searches can be bookmarked for later use or shared with other users and groups.
 Just conduct your search and click on the bookmark icon.
 Doing so will allow you to insert a title for your search and save it.

 In order to re-use an existing search, just enter a title you are looking for.

 The saved searches provide options for editing the existing search, manage the access for groups or users, and deletion.

 You can also share searches with other users and groups.

 You can implicitly auto-truncate every search term which is inserted to the text search.
 This will automatically add an * to the end but not display it on the search, so the normal user will not recognize it.
 Keep in mind, that this has an effect on the search results which might be wider than anticipated by the user.

-Receive an automatic refresh for your search.
-When turned on it, this feature will take the recent search into account automatically update it.
-If the toggle button is turned off, it will show a little notification and counter on newly created content matching the search.
+receive an automatic refresh of the search.
+When turned on it will take the recent search into account automatically update it.
+If the toggle button is turned off it will show a little notification and counter on new content which has been created.

 Search Approaches: Extended and Advanced